 History of WOLF

-That night Julie had a dream which took her back to her childhood in South Dakota, where as a child she would stay up late at night listening to wolves howl.
+Following one powerful day of enlightenment in 2004, Julie had a dream taking her back to her childhood when she would stay up late at night listening to wolves howl.
 She immediately saw the commonality between what was happening at Best Buy and wolves.
+The voices of customers and customer-facing employees, like the howls, were unheard and, therefore, not being focused on with any winning combination.

 "WOLF enables employees to be successful for WHO they are instead of IN SPITE of who they are," Former Best Buy CEO, 2006